 Northern Participant Funding Program

-Funding for Indigenous peoples and other Northerners to participate meaningfully in impact assessments and some regulatory processes of major projects in Yukon, Nunavut, the Northwest Territories.
+Funding for Indigenous peoples and other Northerners to participate meaningfully in impact assessments and regulatory processes of major projects in the Yukon, Nunavut, and the Northwest Territories.
 Funding may also be provided for impact assessments in the Eeyou and Nunavik Marine Regions.

 On this page